 The Buenaventura Reserve is located in the El Oro province of southern Ecuador.
 This region in the Ecuadorian Andes is known for its diversity of bird species, perfect for nature photographers looking for a great shot.
-The land can have sporadic rainfall, but the surrounding area is typically dry year round.
-The reserve was founded in 1999 by conservation group, Jocotoco Foundation in order to protect the habitat of the native El Oro Parakeet, El Oro Tapaculo and other species found on the grounds.
+The land can have sporadic rainfall, but the surrounding area is typically dry year-round.
+The reserve was founded in 1999 by the conservation group, Jocotoco Foundation in order to protect the habitat of the native El Oro Parakeet, El Oro Tapaculo, and other species found on the grounds.
 With help from American Bird Conservancy, the reserve conserves 330 species of birds on 6,546 acres.

 When traveling through the lush trails you may have the urge to walk through quickly to soak in as much as you can, but the true treasures are in the trees.
 Along with the birds, howler monkeys call these trees home.
 They may be hard to see, but a glimpse is worth it for nature photographers looking for some variety.
 The Umbrellabird Lodge is a small accommodation, within the reserve, named after the threatened Long-wattled Umbrellabird.

 Owen traveled to Buenaventura Reserve in April 2014.

 Scale-crested Pygmy Tyrant